geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Brave Henry to the proffered terms agreed,
 Then o'er the drawbridge guides Maria's steed;
 The warder there admits the Knight and Maid,
-And through a court of Gothic grandeur led ;
+And through a court of Gothic grandeur led;
 His Lord received them in a spacious hall, 70

 Where martial trophies decked the storied wall,